 Annie Asch, LMFT, Chief Financial Officer

-Annie Asch has worked with individuals and couples in her Marin County private practice for 19 years.
+Annie Asch has worked with individuals and couples in her Marin County private practice for over 20 years.
 She began learning EFT in 2013 and is so happy to have found her theoretical home and to be bringing this model of therapy to her clients.
-She is happy to be part of the Board of Directors so she can continue to meet people in the NCCEFT community and to help support EFT continuing education.
-Annie is also a speaker for undergraduate and graduate students as well as various parenting education groups.
-Topics include Emotionally Focused Therapy, Comparing Gottman Therapy and EFT, and Keeping Your Marriage Alive While Raising Young (or Special Needs) Kids.
-In her previous life, she worked as a dog and horse trainer, trained service dogs for people with disabilities, and did her undergraduate and graduate research on animal language capabilities and pet assisted psychotherapy.
-She is excited to begin training her new puppy to work as a therapy dog.
+She volunteered for one year on the Program Committee and then moved to the board as the CFO.
+She is starting her 4th year in this position and loves supporting this community of therapists dedicated to the lifelong learning EFT.
+In her previous life, she worked as a dog and horse trainer, trained service dogs for people with disabilities, and did her undergraduate and graduate research on animal language capabilities and pet assisted psychotherapy

 Bart Hatler, LMFT, Membership Coordinator